/images/resources/tutorials/application/tutorials-microsoft-entra-id.png

 Set-MsolDomainAuthentication -DomainName "$domainName" -Authentication Federated -IssuerUri "$serverName" -SigningCertificate "$signingCertificate" -LogOffUri "$authenticationEndpoint/logout" -FederationBrandName Curity -PreferredAuthenticationProtocol Samlp -PassiveLogOnUri "$authenticationEndpoint"

-Creating the Curity Authentication protocol
+Creating the Curity Identity Server's Authentication Protocol

 Profiles → Authentication profile → Protocols → New Protocol protocol-settings